nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p56 -->
 Throughout Scripture, we see examples of claims made in error, often by false prophets or well-meaning individuals who spoke contrary to God’s will.
-For instance, Jeremiah warned against prophets who spoke visions of their own minds, claiming peace while destruction loomed (<span class="x-scripture" data-type="ref" data-book="Jeremiah" data-chapter="23" data-verses="16-17" data-lang="en" data-version="NKJV">Jeremiah 23:16-17</span>).
-Similarly, in <span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="16" data-verses="16-18" data-lang="en" data-version="NKJV">Acts 16:16-18</span>, a slave girl’s words about Paul and Silas were accurate but inspired by a demonic spirit, not the Holy Spirit.
+For instance, Jeremiah warned against prophets who spoke visions of their own minds, claiming peace while destruction loomed (<span class="x-scripture" data-type="ref" data-book="JER" data-chapter="23" data-verses="16-17" data-lang="en" data-version="NKJV">Jeremiah 23:16-17</span>).
+Similarly, in <span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="16" data-verses="16-18" data-lang="en" data-version="NKJV">Acts 16:16-18</span>, a slave girl’s words about Paul and Silas were accurate but inspired by a demonic spirit, not the Holy Spirit.
 These examples remind us that even words that seem true can originate from ungodly sources.

 <!-- p57 -->